francomar12/mssql-data-of-trips/README.md

     Jobs folder
     - load_store_datatrips.sql

-NOTE: notice that the processed will get executed correctly if the topic about Status Notification is completed.
+NOTE: notice that the script will get executed correctly if the topic about Status Notification is completed and the SQL Server Agent is running.

 In the context of this solution, an Application should be developed to test the ingestion of data, the notifications and the function to get the weekly average.
 For time issues, only considerations were made.
 One faster solution is run a cmd command or execute a bat file